craigmbooth/contemplativeneuroscience/_posts/2024-04-03-activation-during-anticipation-pain.md

 Techniques such as Mindfulness Based Stress Reduction ({% include definition.html term="mbsr" %}) and Acceptance Commitment Therapy (ACT) have been shown to decrease pain unpleasantness and lead to a reduction of symptoms in chronic pain patients.

-This study aimed to investigate the neural mechanisms underlying the effects of open awareness meditation on pain perception, focusing on the amygdala and the so-called "salience network", a set of regions in the brain thought to be responsible for detection and integration of emotional and sensory stimuli, as well as in modulating the switch between the internally directed cognition of the default mode network ({% include definition.html term="DMN" %}) and externally directed cognition.
+This study aimed to investigate the neural mechanisms underlying the effects of open awareness meditation on pain perception, focusing on the amygdala and the so-called "salience network", a set of regions in the brain thought to be responsible for detection and integration of emotional and sensory stimuli, as well as in modulating the switch between the internally directed cognition of the default mode network ({% include definition.html term="dmn" %}) and externally directed cognition.

 ## What They Did